What is AutoFill in Excel?

 - The selected range will fill in a series of dates by adding one day.

-- You can change the different type of fill by clicking on Excel Autofill options box.
+- You can change the different types of fill by clicking on the Autofill options box.

 Note: If you drag the time across the selected range of cells, it will fill with a series of times by adding one hour.
 Refer below screenshot.

-When we drag the time, the Excel Autofill options box has 4 same options as we discussed under the section “Same AutoFill”.
+When we drag the time, the Autofill options box has 4 same options as we discussed under the “Same AutoFill.”